 BTA IV The BTA IV Capital Levy was approved by voters in 2016.
 It supports the district's long-range plans to upgrade and renovate aging school facilities and address enrollment growth.
 Seattle Public Schools will receive these levy funds from 2017 through 2022.
 Projects may continue after the levy expires due to scheduling, but no additional funds are collected.
 Learn More »

-Updated: December 05, 2018 Ingraham High School Addition Planning & Construction Updates and Photos
+Updated: March 05, 2019 Webster School Planning & Construction Updates and Photos

 Updated: September 30, 2018